-Jim Murphy works a real job as a Landscape Supervisor at The University of Virginia.
+Jim Murphy recently retired as a Landscape Supervisor at The University of Virginia.
 He also loves to breed daylilies and work on the 3 acre home garden.
 In addition, he is working on some other projects around the property such as making fences, growing an organic vegetable garden, and keeping up with a large property.
-In his spare time, he loves to play with Davey the Border Collie, watch Basketball, play with the tractor and other farm equipment, chat with his son Matt, and especially, love Margo!
+In his spare time, he loves to play with Millie the Border Collie, watch Basketball, play with the tractor and other farm equipment, chat with his son Matt, and especially, love Margo!

 Jim helped to start the Charlottesville Daylily Club, and served for 9 years as president.
 He also chaired the 2006 Region 3 Convention, as well as co-hosting a tour garden.
 He is an AHS Garden Judge and Senior Exhibition Judge, and is a member of several daylily clubs, and and email robin.
 He also is a member of the Ruritans.